michaelwybraniec/bankly/README.md

 It simulates real-world financial use cases and shows expertise in building scalable, reliable, and testable back-end systems — suitable for fintech companies, startups, and enterprise APIs.

 ---
+For a detailed roadmap and workflow, see [PROJECT_STRATEGY.md](./PROJECT_STRATEGY.md).
+The project follows a modular, scalable structure for maintainability and growth.

 ## Key Features